isaacunsteady/discord-temporary-voice-channel/README.md

-# Karşılaştığınız hatalar için (for errors that occur) = Isaác.xxxxxxxxxxxxxxxxxxxxxxxx#1911
+# for errors that occur: Isaác#1911